Newsletter No. 10 - 29th October 2025

 PLUS

 We have wide selection of secondhand uniforms available.
-All uniform items are $5 and jackets are available for $10.
-All payments can be made via Qkr!
-After your order has been received, we will attach the amount owing to the order.
+All uniform items are $5 and jackets are available for $10, so please make use of this service.

 THE PLUS TEAM